 Also Known As: Bay Laurel, Pepperwood, Sweet Bay, Nobel Laurel, Roman Laurel, Daphne

 Key Actions: Diaphoretic, Emetic, Excitant, Emmenagogue, Carminative, Insecticide, Aromatic

 Medicinal Uses: Externally used to treat sprains, bruises, earaches.
 Internally used to treat gas, upset stomachs, kills insects. wheezing, opens sinuses.

 Also Known As: N/A

 Key Actions: Soothes the Stomach, Soothes the Lungs/Disperses Dampness, Calms Shen.

 Medicinal Uses: Aids digestion, bloating, full feeling, cools sore throat, coughs, opens up mucous filled nasal passages, asthma, stuffy chest, the aromatic qualities help calm and sooth anxiety.

 Parts Most Frequently Used: Leaf, Fruit, Oil

 Flavors/Temps: Pungent, Bitter, Aromatic

-Caution: None noted.
+Caution: Considered safe.
 It is not recommended that the leaves be chewed and swallowed as they are too abrasive to the digestive tract.